openkraken/website/docs/guide/faq.en-US.md

-# FAQ
+# common problem

 ## Reference local image path not found

 Local image loading needs to rely on Flutter’s assets mechanism.
-Please refer to [Flutter Documentation](https://flutter.dev/docs/development/ui/assets-and-images).
-You need to declare the image file to pubspec.yaml in order to Obtain the correct index relationship when packaging.
+Refer to [Flutter Documentation](https://flutter.dev/docs/development/ui/assets-and-images), and you need to declare the image file in pubspec.yaml in order to Obtain the correct index relationship when packaging.

 Reference: [https://github.com/openkraken/kraken/issues/239](https://github.com/openkraken/kraken/issues/239)